 Compared to the rest of the health & hygiene industry, both Olay and Dove have had enormous success in forming intimate relationships with consumers.
 Their successes may be due in part to how differently they have marketed themselves over the years, allowing consumers to distinguish each brand as an individual: one that innovates “ageless beauty” and one that empowers “real beauty.”
 Although consumers will always value certain characteristics inherent to health & hygiene brands, Olay and Dove show us that, as in other industries, there’s more than one way to build a successful intimate brand.

 Read our detailed methodology here and review the sources cited in this article here.
+Our Amazon best-selling book is available at all your favorite booksellers.
+To learn more about our Agency, Lab, and Platform, visit mblm.com.

 Sign up to get more insights like this